 My name is Aaron Hemingway.
-I am an audio engineer that specializes in working with churches to produce incredible sounding sermon podcasts and radio-ready music from worship teams and Christian artists.
-I have mixed sermon podcasts for Story Church, worship sets from their band.
-I've also produced and mixed my own project, Hemingway Music.
+I am an audio engineer that specializes in working with contemporary Christian and worship artists and bands.
+I also work with churches to produce high-quality sermon podcasts.
+I have mixed sermon podcasts for Story Church and worship sets from their band.
+I've also produced my band's and other artist's music.

 I love taking raw tracks from artists and completely transforming it into a song good enough for radio.
 Seeing a song go from idea to raw tracks, to fully mixed and mastered is simply magical.
 To be a part of this process and to know that bands and artists trust me with their art is a huge honor.
 I use Logic Pro X and a combination of digital and analog plugins to mix songs and really bring them alive!
 Since I work with mostly, but am certainly not limited to, churches and Christian artists, I believe in editing and mixing songs to an industry-standard to eliminate any distractions.
 This way the listener can focus on the message and heart of a podcast or song.